cardano-foundation/developer-portal/docs/native-tokens/minting.md

 ## Burning token

-In the last part of our token lifecycle, we will burn 5000 of our newly made tokens <i>SecondTesttoken</i>and, therefore, destroying them permanently.
+In the last part of our token lifecycle, we will burn 5000 of our newly made tokens <i>SecondTesttoken</i>, thereby destroying them permanently.

 You won't be surprised that this — again — will be done with a transaction.
 If you've followed this guide up to this point, you should be familiar with the process, so let's start over.